M47 Patton: Design

 Although a new power plant corrected the mobility and reliability problems of the M26 Pershing, the subsequently renamed M46 was considered a stopgap solution that would be replaced later by the T42 medium tank.
-However, after fighting erupted in Korea, the Army decided that it needed the new tank earlier than planned.
+However, after fighting erupted in South Korea, the Army decided that it needed the new tank earlier than planned.
 It was deemed that there was not enough time to finish the development of the T42.
 The final decision was to produce another interim solution, with the turret of the T42 mounted on the existing M46 hull.
 Although this interim tank was itself technically immature, Army officials felt the improvements over the M46 in firepower and armor were worth the risk.
 The composite tank, developed by the Detroit Arsenal, was named the M47 Patton.

 In December 1950 the Army awarded a $100 million contract to the American Locomotive Company for the production of 500 tanks.
 It entered production in 1951.
 Its main gun was the M36 (T119E1) 90 mm gun with an M12 optical rangefinder fitted, which was developed as a more powerful version of the earlier 90 mm guns and were backwards-compatible with their ammunition (but not vice versa, the new cartridge case does not chamber in the weaker guns).
 The secondary armament consisted of two .30 cal Browning machine guns, one in the bow and one coaxial with the 90mm main gun in the turret, and a .50 caliber Browning M2 on a pintle mount on the turret roof.
 The M47 was the last American-designed tank to include a bow machine gun.
 The T42 turret had a larger turret ring than the M26/M46 turret, and featured a needle-nose design, which improved armor protection of the turret front, an elongated turret bustle and storage bin which protruded halfway across the engine deck, and sloped sides to further improve ballistic protection; this gave the turret a decidedly lozenge-shaped profile.
 It also featured the M12 stereoscopic rangefinder, which was designed to improve first-round hit probability but proved difficult to use; the rangefinder protruded from both sides of the upper turret front, which would be a feature of American tanks until the advent of the M1 Abrams in 1980.